Widener Library: Harry Elkins Widener Collection

 purchased while Harry was abroad by his grandfather Peter A. B. Widener (who had intended to surprise Harry with it once the Titanic docked in New York) and added to the Collection by the Widener family in 1944.

 Like all Harvard's valuable books, works in the Widener Collection may be consulted by researchers demonstrating a genuine research need.

+Parallel classification systems and dual catalogs

 Like many large libraries, Widener originally classified its holdings according to its own idiosyncratic system—the "Widener" (or "Harvard") system—which (writes Battles) follows "the division of knowledge in its [early twentieth-century] formulation.
 The Aus class contains books on the Austro-Hungarian Empire; the Ott class serves the purpose for the Ottoman Empire.
 Dante, Molière, and Montaigne each gets a class of his own."

 In the 1970s new arrivals began to be classified according to a modified version of the Library of Congress system.

 The two systems' differences reflect "competing theories of knowledge ...
 In a sense, the [old] Widener system was Aristotelian; its divisions were empirical, describing and reflecting the languages and cultural origins of books and highlighting their relations to one another in language, place, and time; [the Library of Congress system], by contrast, was Platonic, looking past the surface of language and nation to reflect the idealized, essential discipline in which each [item] might be said to belong."

 Because of the impracticality of reclassifying millions of books, those received before the changeover remain under their original "Widener" classifications.
 Thus among works on a given subject, older books will be found at one shelf location (under a "Widener" classification) and newer ones at another (under a related Library of Congress classification).

 In addition, an accident of the building's layout led to the development of two separate card catalogs—the "Union" catalog and the "Public" catalog—housed on different floors and having a complex interrelationship "which perplexed students and faculty alike."
 It was not until the 1990s that the electronic Harvard On-Line Library Information System was able to completely supplant both physical catalogs.

 Departmental and special libraries

-The building also houses a number of special libraries in dedicated spaces outside the stacks, includeing:
+The building also houses a number of special libraries in dedicated spaces outside the stacks, including:

 There are also special collections in the history of science, linguistics, Near Eastern languages and civilizations, paleography, and Sanskrit.

 The contents of the Treasure Room, holding Harvard's most precious rare books and manuscripts (other than the Harry Elkins Widener Collection itself) were transferred to newly built Houghton Library in 1942.

 In literature and legend

-Swim requirement, icecream, and other legends
+Swimrequirement, icecream, and other legends

-Legend holds that to spare future Harvard men her son's fate, Eleanor Widener insisted, as a condition of her gift, that learning to swim be made a requirement for graduation.
-This requirement, the Harvard Crimson once reported erroneously, was "dropped in the late 1970s because it was deemed discriminatory against physically disabled students".)
+Legend holds that to spare future Harvard men her son's fate, Eleanor Widener insisted, as a condition of her gift, that learning to swim be made a requirement for graduation from Harvard.

+(This requirement, the Harvard Crimson once elaborated erroneously, was "dropped in the late 1970s because it was deemed discriminatory against physically disabled students".)